Citric acid: Chemical characteristics

 Citric acid can be esterified at one or more of its three carboxylic acid groups to form any of a variety of mono-, di-, tri-, and mixed esters.

 Biochemistry

 Citric acid cycle

-Citrate is an intermediate in the citric acid cycle, also known as the TCA (TriCarboxylic Acid) cycle or the Krebs cycle, a central metabolic pathway for animals, plants, and bacteria.
-Citrate synthase catalyzes the condensation of oxaloacetate with acetyl CoA to form citrate.
+Citrate is an intermediate in the citric acid cycle, also known as the tricarboxylic acid (TCA) cycle or the Krebs cycle, a central metabolic pathway for animals, plants, and bacteria.
+In the Krebs cycle, citrate synthase catalyzes the condensation of oxaloacetate with acetyl CoA to form citrate.
 Citrate then acts as the substrate for aconitase and is converted into aconitic acid.
 The cycle ends with regeneration of oxaloacetate.
 This series of chemical reactions is the source of two-thirds of the food-derived energy in higher organisms.
+The chemical energy released is available under the form of Adenosine triphosphate (ATP).
 Hans Adolf Krebs received the 1953 Nobel Prize in Physiology or Medicine for the discovery.

-Some bacteria (notably E. coli) can produce and consume citrate internally as part of their TCA cycle, but are unable to use it as food because they lack the enzymes required to import it into the cell.
-After tens of thousands of evolutions in a minimal glucose medium that also contained citrate during Richard Lenski's Long-Term Evolution Experiment, a variant E. coli evolved with the ability to grow aerobically on citrate.
-Zachary Blount, a student of Lenski's, and colleagues studied these "Cit+" E. coli as a model for how novel traits evolve.
-They found evidence that, in this case, the innovation was caused by a rare duplication mutation due to the accumulation of several prior "potentiating" mutations, the identity and effects of which are still under study.
-The evolution of the Cit+ trait has been considered a notable example of the role of historical contingency in evolution.

 Other biological roles

 Citrate can be transported out of the mitochondria and into the cytoplasm, then broken down into acetyl-CoA for fatty acid synthesis, and into oxaloacetate.
 Citrate is a positive modulator of this conversion, and allosterically regulates the enzyme acetyl-CoA carboxylase, which is the regulating enzyme in the conversion of acetyl-CoA into malonyl-CoA (the commitment step in fatty acid synthesis).
 In short, citrate is transported into the cytoplasm, converted into acetyl-CoA, which is then converted into malonyl-CoA by acetyl-CoA carboxylase, which is allosterically modulated by citrate.

 High concentrations of cytosolic citrate can inhibit phosphofructokinase, the catalyst of a rate-limiting step of glycolysis.
 This effect is advantageous: high concentrations of citrate indicate that there is a large supply of biosynthetic precursor molecules, so there is no need for phosphofructokinase to continue to send molecules of its substrate, fructose 6-phosphate, into glycolysis.
 Citrate acts by augmenting the inhibitory effect of high concentrations of ATP, another sign that there is no need to carry out glycolysis.

 Citrate is a vital component of bone, helping to regulate the size of apatite crystals.